thejoshwolfe/yazl/README.md

    Use and provide async APIs.
  * Keep memory usage under control.
    Don't attempt to buffer entire files in RAM at once.
+ * Prefer to open input files one at a time than open them all at once.
+   This is slightly suboptimal for performance, but avoids OS-imposed limits on the number of simultaneously open file handles.

 ## Usage